camilotejeiro/camilotejeiro.github.io/_posts/2016-01-08-android-quotes-display-apps-v2.md

-This is a continuation of [my previous efforts](% post_url 2015-05-06-android-random-text-widget) to design a little app(s) to allow me to display my quotes or [book summaries](https://github.com/camilotejeiro/book_summary_quotes) (which I have stored as paragraphs in text files) in random order in my phone home screen or in an Android picture frame (or just an old android phone).
+This is a continuation of [my previous efforts](% post_url 2015-05-06-android-random-text-widget) to design a little app(s) to allow me to display my quotes or [book summaries](https://github.com/camilotejeiro/book_summary_quotes) (which I have stored as paragraphs in text linked_files) in random order in my phone home screen or in an Android picture frame (or just an old android phone).
 You can read more detailed information about these applications in the [project documentation](https://github.com/Osohm/android_quotes_display_apps/blob/master/documentation/user_functional_specification.md).